fmazzant/RestClient/README.md

 ### OnPreviewContentRequestAsString

-OnPreviewContentResponseAsString is an event that triggers when the response is received and it isn't no deserialized yet.
+OnPreviewContentRequestAsString is an event that triggers when the request is ready and it isn't no sent yet.

 ```c#
 var result = rest